-If you must eat, eat soft foods and avoid biting down on the broken tooth.
+During this time, you should be eating soft foods and avoid using the broken tooth.

 Treatment for a broken or chipped tooth will depend on how severely it is damaged.
 If only a small piece of enamel broke off, the repair can usually be done simply in one office visit.
 A badly damaged or broken tooth may require a more lengthy and costly procedure.
 Here are some ways your dentist may repair your broken or chipped tooth.